JoshMcKin/hot_tub/README.md

     pool = HotTub::Pool.new({:size => 10, :close => lambda {|clnt| clnt.close}}) { MyHttpLib.new }
     pool.run { |clnt| clnt.get(url,query).body }

-## HotTub::Session
+## Sessions only
-HotTub::Session is a ThreadSafe::Cache where URLs are mapped to clients or pools.
+Returns a HotTub::Sessions
-For example, [Excon](https://github.com/geemus/excon) is thread safe but you set a single url at the client level so sessions are handy if you need to access multiple urls but would prefer a single object.
+[Excon](https://github.com/geemus/excon) is thread safe but you set a single url at the client level so sessions are handy if you need to access multiple URLs from a single instances

     require 'hot_tub'
     require 'excon'
     # Our client block must accept the url argument
-    sessions = HotTub::Session.new {|url| Excon.new(url) }
+    sessions = HotTub.new(:pool => false) {|url| Excon.new(url) }

     sessions.run("http://somewebservice.com") do |clnt|
       puts clnt.get(:query => {:some => 'stuff'}).response_header.status